kpunjwani14/b-tree/README.md

 # B-Tree
-C++ program that builds a B-Tree of given degree which can retrieve data on any level as well as perform Inorder traversal
+A C++ program that builds a B-Tree of given degree and allows user to retrieve data on any level (if it exists), as well as display the tree via inorder traversal.